hawley-jeffrey-bah/payment-accuracy/website/pages/programs/usda-food-and-nutrition-service-fns-school-breakfast-program-ee15542e.md

       real-time edit checks and error messages to school districts as they submit data to their States.'
     Mitigation_Strategy: atp1_1
+  - Action_Taken: Planned
+    Completion_Date: FY2025
+    Description_Action_Taken: As the Food and Nutrition Service (FNS) receives the preliminary results, it will be able to review this first measure of program error since the COVID pandemic, when all meals were served free regardless of family income.
+Now that schools have returned to using the National School Lunch (NSLP) and School Breakfast Program (SBP) for determining household eligibility, serving healthy, nutritious meals, and claiming reimbursement for those meals, FNS is especially interested in Access, Participation, Eligibility, and Certification (APEC) IV's results to help understand current NSLP/SBP operations as opposed to using pre-COVID improper payment baseline.
+    Mitigation_Strategy: app4_1
   - Action_Taken: Completed
     Completion_Date: FY2024 Q3
     Description_Action_Taken: 'Community Eligibility Provision (CEP) Expansion